moagrius/EndlessRecyclerView/README.md

 JavaDocs are included in the repo, under the top-level `docs` directory.

 ## Demo
-A simple demo module is included in the repo.
+There is a demo module included in the repo.
+The `SimpleDemoActivity` uses a very straightforward implementation, while the `MockNetworkDemoActivity` uses some of the more advanced techniques described above.